niceliubing/AngularJs_SignalR/Readme.txt

-This project is built by Visual Studio.
+This project is built by Visual Studio 2013 and Angular 1.4